rajeswari09735-max/jarvis-voice-assistant/README.md

 # Jarvis Voice Assistant

-A simple Python voice assistant built using speech recognition.
+A simple Python voice assistant that can listen to voice commands and perform tasks like opening applications, playing music on YouTube, and telling the time.

 ## Features
 - Voice command recognition
+- Text-to-speech responses
 - Play songs on YouTube
-- Open applications like Notepad, Chrome, Calculator
+- Open applications (Notepad, Chrome, Calculator)
-- Tell current time
+- Tell the current time
 - Search information on Wikipedia

 ## Libraries Used